tzConnectBerlin/slate/source/index.html.md

 Note, this may fail if

-* This NFT is already sold out
+* This NFT is not for sale (eg it's already sold out, or it's not yet released)
 * All remaining editions of this NFT are already in other active carts
 * This NFT is already in the active cart (currently we only allow 1 edition per NFT per active cart)